This article is part of our guide to business credit cards.

 Financial institutions typically partner with a number of goods and services retailers, offering special rates, free credits, and other perks to cardholders.

 Finally, the best of the best corporate card companies offer additional ways to help you save, without incentivizing spending.
-This could be through an expense management platform and suite of tools that analyzes your company’s spending in real-time and finds areas to cut costs, reduce maverick spend, and boost your bottom line.
+This could be through an expense management platform and a suite of tools that analyzes your company’s spending in real-time and finds areas to cut costs, reduce maverick spend, and boost your bottom line.

 At Ramp, our benefits for business owners and accounting teams make our corporate card better than the best virtual credit card on the market.